 TRAINING

 All counsellors working in the National Employment Service have qualifications in psychology and counselling.
 However, the qualifications of practitioners working in other sectors vary substantially.
 For example, in primary schools, teachers and pedagogues/psychologists underwent additional training in professional orientation.
-Additionally, many teachers, psychologist and pedagogues from secondary education underwent seminars on career guidance developed by Euroguidance centre, Belgrade Open School, GIZ, and many others.
-There have been 10 accredited programmes for continuous professional development.
-The Bylaw on standards for career guidance and counselling services, which has just been adopted in 2019, defines general and specific competencies of career guidance practitioners.
-Further development of new CPD programs is expected once the Standards are adopted.
+Additionally, many teachers, psychologists and pedagogues from secondary education underwent seminars on career guidance developed by Euroguidance centre, Belgrade Open School, GIZ, and many others.
+There have been 14 accredited programmes for continuous professional development in educational sector.
+In addition, there are 6 accredited programs for supporting professionals working with vulnerable groups in social services.
+The Standards of career guidance and counselling services, which has been adopted in 2019, defines general and specific competencies of career guidance practitioners.

 RESEARCH AND DEVELOPMENT

-One of the latest initiatives in the area of career guidance was the development of the Standards of career guidance services initiated by the Ministry of Education, Science and Technological Development and coordinated by the Institute for Improvement of Educational System.
-Working group for the development of the Standards finished their work in October 2017 and the document was officially adopted in 2019.
-The translated Bylaw on Standards of Career Guidance and Counselling Services is available here.
+One of the latest initiatives in the area of career guidance was the adoption of the Bylaw on Standards of Career Guidance and Counselling services by the Ministry of Education, Science and Technological Development in 2019.
+This document serves as a guideline for career guidance services providers regarding the organization of quality activities for their users.
+In November 2025 the updated version of the Bylaw on Standards of Career Guidance and Counselling services was presented.

 ETHICS